Last updated: ET

 Medical services and facilities

-Standards of medical care may differ from those in Canada.
+Good health care is only available in major cities.
+Quality of care varies greatly throughout the country.
 A few quality facilities exist in larger cities and usually require cash payment upon admission.
 Medical evacuation, which can be very expensive, may be necessary in the event of serious illness or injury.
-Make sure you have travel insurance that covers all medical expenses, including hospitalization abroad and medical evacuation, in case of illness or injury.

 Keep in Mind...